 The clinical signs of Chagas disease are variable and non-specific.
 Most infected dogs demonstrate subtle signs, such as lethargy (tiredness), decreased appetite, and weight loss.
 In more severe cases, you may also notice more severe signs, such as fainting, exercise intolerance, vomiting, and diarrhea.
 On examination, your veterinarian may observe signs of heart failure, fluid in the abdomen, and lymph node enlargement.

 There are three stages of infection commonly observed with Chagas disease.
 Each stage has unique clinical signs.

-2. Latent phase: This phase, which typically lasts 1-4 months, is typically asymptomatic.
-Some dogs may experience sudden death during this phase of the disease, however most enter the chronic phase.
+2. Latent phase: This phase, which typically lasts one to four months, is typically asymptomatic.
+Some dogs may experience sudden death during this phase of the disease, although most enter the chronic phase.

 How is Chagas disease diagnosed?